kaworu/octostrap3/source/_posts/2013-10-02-selecting-the-navbar-menu.markdown

 categories: octopress
 ---

-Bootstrap [navbar](http://getbootstrap.com/components/#navbar) can have a "selected" element which ease navigation.
+Bootstrap [navbar](http://getbootstrap.com/components/#navbar) can have an "active" element highlighted which ease navigation.
 In **Octostrap3** it is possible to control which menu is selected on each page or post.

 <!-- more -->

 <h2>The Trick</h2>

-We will use again a
+We will use (again) a
 [front-matter variable](http://jekyllrb.com/docs/frontmatter/).
 If you check in `source/_includes/custom/navigation.html` the menu looks like this:
 {% codeblock source/_includes/custom/navigation.html %}